 In this regard, new research is needed to better understand the micro aspects of the region’s growth dynamics.
 Accordingly, ERF invites innovative research proposals that enhance the understanding of the structural factors underpinning growth dynamics, which could be explored through extensive analysis at the firm and sector level.
 Submitted proposals may address any of the following sub-themes, focusing on a specific country over time or a group of countries, as per the guidelines outlined in this downloadable document.

 Please submit your proposals through the following link: http://erf.org.eg/structuralchangeresourcemisallocation/

 Proposals on sub-themes 1 and 2 should be based on empirics drawing on firm- or sector-level data (e.g. the World Bank Enterprise Survey).
 To facilitate access to firm- and sector-level data, ERF has expanded its depository of specialized datasets on firm-level data.
-Click here for access to databases available through the ERF data portal.
+Click here for more information on useful links to micro data.

 Proposals on country participation in GVCs are referred to the inter-industry trade databases to extract value-added components from official statistic on annual imports and exports of countries of interest.
 Supplementary data sources include labor force survey and population census data as well as firm level survey data in addition to the use of industry level data national income account aggregates from the World Development Indicators, and other sources.

 Authors should submit an original proposal of a maximum length of 10 double spaced pages [excluding appendices, tables, figures, and references].
 Proposals should be structured to contain the sections in the following format:

 - Statement of the research problem: A clear and concise description of the nature and importance of the proposed research, its scope and boundaries, its general context, and its objectives, with explicit reference to feasibility and policy relevance.